-Sometimes it's poor reading of the wave, oftentimes its poor choice of equipment, and a lot of the time it's poor paddling effort.
+Sometimes it's poor reading of the wave, oftentimes it's poor paddling effort, but usually it's poor choice of equipment.

 Fortunately, every one of those variables is within your control.
 If you're on the right board for the conditions on a given day, you should be catching 90% of the waves you paddle for.